transmission-remote-gui/transgui/README.md

 ## Advanced parameters

-There are some parameters in the transgui.ini file, that can not be modified via the GUI.
+There are some parameters in the `transgui.ini file`, that can not be modified via the GUI.
-More info on: https://github.com/leonsoft-kras/transmisson-remote-gui/issues/924  (File Manager & Shortcuts) and https://github.com/leonsoft-kras/transmisson-remote-gui/issues/1020  (User Defined Menu -Windows Only-)
+More info on: [#924](https://github.com/leonsoft-kras/transmisson-remote-gui/issues/924) (File Manager & Shortcuts) and [#1020](https://github.com/leonsoft-kras/transmisson-remote-gui/issues/1020) (User Defined Menu *Windows Only*)

 ```
 [Interface]